central-hubb/space-framework/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Space MVC, please send an e-mail to Daniel Lee via [space-mvc@outlook.com](mailto:space-mvc@outlook.com).
+If you discover a security vulnerability within Space MVC, please send an e-mail to Space MVC via [space-mvc@outlook.com](mailto:space-mvc@outlook.com).
 All security vulnerabilities will be promptly addressed.

 ## License